Well, it’s a good morning on the farm as today we are learning the art of rendering down pig lard. Exciting, I know.

 - Cheesecloth or coffee filters

-You don’t have to wait for a batch to be done, just keep adding until you have added the last of the chunks.
+- You don’t have to wait for a batch to be done, just keep adding until you have added the last of the chunks.
 The amount of fat you get from one pig will take you most of a day to render down.
 That is if you start in the morning.
-Two days if you start sometime in the afternoon.
-We just shut off the crock pot before going to bed, leaving the contents still in the pot and resume again when we wake up in the morning.
-In no way does this ruin the rendered lard.
+It will take two days if you start sometime in the afternoon.

-Once you have ladled the last of the liquid out of the crock-pot.
-You will see what we call the cracklings left.
+- Once you have ladled the last of the liquid out of the crock-pot, you will see what we call the cracklings left.
 They almost look like bacon crumbles.
-Some people love to eat these, others give them to their chickens or you can just throw them away.
-We had a large cottage cheese container full of cracklings by the time we were done and gave it to a neighbor, who enjoys them.
+Some people love these, others give them to their chickens or you can throw them away.
+We had a large cottage cheese container full of cracklings by the time we were done and gave it to a relative, who looks forward to them every year.